menonaditya1-engg/2D-Steady-State-Thermal-Analysis-ANSYS/README.md

 First, the convection coefficient on the right boundary was increased from 25 W/m²·K to 100 W/m²·K while keeping all other parameters unchanged.
 This resulted in a reduction of the maximum temperature from approximately 225 °C to 210 °C, indicating that enhanced convection improves heat removal but has a limited impact compared to internal conduction.

 Next, the material was changed from Aluminium to Structural Steel while keeping the baseline boundary conditions.
-Due to the significantly lower thermal conductivity of steel, the maximum temperature increased drastically to approximately 436 °C, and the hotspot became more localized near the right boundary.
+Due to the significantly lower thermal conductivity of steel, the maximum temperature increased drastically to approximately 436 °C, and the hotspot shifted away from the right boundary.
 This demonstrates that material thermal conductivity plays a dominant role in controlling temperature rise in this configuration.

 ![Steel Case Temperature Distribution](images/temperature_steel.png)